Keparoo/casting-agency/README.md

 - General:

-  - Route for getting a specific movie by id.
+  - Returns the specific movie matching the provided id.
+  - Request arguments: id (The ID of the movie)
   - Roles authorized : Casting Assistant, Casting Director, Executive Producer
+  - Required permission: `get:movies`
   - Returns a 404 if movie is not in database

 - Sample: `curl http://127.0.0.1:5000/movies/1`